sunny-cloud-eng/sunny-cloud-eng/README.md

 ### 👋 Hi there, I'm Sunny!

-🚀 **Senior Cloud Engineer** based in Delhi, India, on a mission to become a **Global DevOps/SRE Engineer** in Europe 🇪🇺 or New Zealand 🇳🇿.
+🚀 **Senior Cloud Engineer** based in Gurgaon, India, on a mission to become a **Global DevOps/SRE Engineer** in Europe 🇪🇺 or New Zealand 🇳🇿.

 ---